unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/README.md

 2. 3000 is used:

-frontend will say something that is **not**
+Frontend will say something that is **not** (this will likely lead to cors errors).
 ```
 running on localhost:3000
 ```
-this will likely lead to cors errors.

-3. 15432 is used:
+1. 15432 is used:

-This often occurs if you installed postgres before and forgot to delete it after you stopped using it. the database you connect to will NOT have syphon data in it, and instead be the one connected on that port. it may say something like "cannot find database 'syphon'" or "user 'syphon' does not exist" Requests to the database will not cause logging to your docker container.
+This often occurs if you installed postgres before and forgot to delete it after you stopped using it.
+The database you connect to will NOT have Syphon data in it, and instead be the one connected on that port.
+It may say something like "cannot find database 'syphon'" or "user 'syphon' does not exist"

+Requests to the database will not cause logging to your docker container.

+If any of the above errors occur, please ensure you kill all processes currently running on those ports and retry step 3.
 ### VM
 You also have the option of using a VM to run Syphon.
 This is not reccomended, and is intended to be a backup option if you cannot not meet the prerequisites for installing Docker.
 #### Prerequisites
-1. install the VM software and image by following the instructions provided on the [COMP3900 moodle page](https://moodle.telt.unsw.edu.au/mod/page/view.php?id=5727690).
+1. Install the VM software and image by following the instructions provided on the [COMP3900 moodle page](https://moodle.telt.unsw.edu.au/mod/page/view.php?id=5727690).
 2. Launch the VM software chosen, and load the COMP3900 image as defined by the guide above.
-3. update your dependencies using `sudo apt update; sudo apt upgrade`.
+3. Update your dependencies using `sudo apt update; sudo apt upgrade`.
 This takes about 20 minutes.
-4. install postgres using `sudo apt install posgresql`.
+4. Install postgres using `sudo apt install posgresql`.
 5. Set up a username by the name of syphon, and password admin. to do this, run: `sudo nano /etc/postgresql/12/main/pg_hba.conf`  then scroll down to check the file to matchs this screenshot exactly.
 You may have to change the one for `postgres` to md5, and the one for `local` to `trust`:
 ![image](https://github.com/unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/assets/64952797/ce38821f-870c-4d59-b742-b248b0da7965)
-6. you can then create a syphon user. to create it, `sudo -u postgres createuser --superuser syphon -P`, then follow the prompts to make the password `admin`.
+6. You must then create a syphon database user.
+To create, run `sudo -u postgres createuser --superuser syphon -P`, then follow the prompts to set the password as `admin`.
-8. install nvm by following the instructions [here](https://github.com/nvm-sh/nvm)
+8. Install nvm by following the instructions [here](https://github.com/nvm-sh/nvm)
-9. install node 18: `nvm install 18; nvm use 18`
+9. Install node 18: `nvm install 18; nvm use 18`
-10. install curl: `sudo apt install curl`
+10. Install curl: `sudo apt install curl`
-11. install the dependencies required by the backend: `sudo apt install build-essential pkg-config libssl-dev`.
+11. Install the dependencies required by the backend: `sudo apt install build-essential pkg-config libssl-dev`.
-12. install cargo by following the instructions [here](https://rustup.rs/).
+12. Install cargo by following the instructions [here](https://rustup.rs/).
 Follow prompts for a normal installation.

 #### Installation
-4. download the submission file.
+4. Download the submission file.
-5. unzip the submission file.
+5. Unzip the submission file.
-6. enter the submission file.
+6. Change directories into the submission file.
-7. open 2 terminals in this directory.
+7. Open 2 seperate terminals in this directory.
-8. to run the frontend, run:  `cd frontend; npm install && npm run build && npm start` in your first terminal.
+8. To run the frontend, run:  `cd frontend; npm install && npm run build && npm start` in your first terminal.
-9. edit the file at `backend/.env` to have POSTGRES_PORT=5432.
+9. Edit the file at `backend/.env` to have POSTGRES_PORT=5432.
 10. Continuing on the second terminal, you must run the migrations to set up the schemas. to do this, run `cd backend; cargo run --manifest-path ./migration/Cargo.toml -- up`
 ![image](https://github.com/unsw-cse-comp3900-9900-23T2/capstone-project-3900h16bsyphon/assets/64952797/3ee49d5a-fc71-4948-9a2d-d75be8922e8c)
-11. create an images file by running `sudo mkdir /images`.
+11. Create an images file by running `sudo mkdir /images`.
-12. finally, run a production build of the backend using `cargo run -r`.
+12. Finally, run a production build of the backend using `cargo run -r`.
 Wait until it is done building.
 After that, you should be able to navigate to `http://localhost:3000` using firefox.